eskevv/Console-RPG/README.md

 # Console-RPG
-An RPG console game - focusing more on systems than narrative
+### An RPG console game - focusing more on systems than narrative
+#Fight against a wave of Monsters with a party of heroes

+### Combat is turn-based and includes damage modifications such as
+- Critical Damage
+- Evasion
+- Armor and Pierce
+- Different movesets

-### Bugs
+### The Design:
+- Scroll logging with colors for ease of reading
+- Scoreboard updates every round
-- Menu selections are bugged in older terminals.
+- Menu system with arrows
-  - I used the newer Windows Terminal with PS while developing
-  - temporary fix: not clearing the entire console width, just enough to show the game